 Learn more about your ad choices.
 Visit megaphone.fm/adchoices

-—Jonah’s LA Times column
+—Jonah’s Los Angeles Times column this week

 The Remnant is a production of The Dispatch, a digital media company covering politics, policy, and culture from a non-partisan, conservative perspective.
 To access all of The Dispatch’s offerings—including access to all of Jonah’s G-File newsletters—click here.
 If you’d like to remove all ads from your podcast experience, consider becoming a premium Dispatch member by clicking here.